 |Need-Based award |

 |Early Decision I||December 1||December 1|

 If your financial aid application is incomplete, you may not receive notification of your financial aid eligibility until you have submitted all the required documentation to the Financial Aid Office.

-A financial aid award from DePauw is likely to be a "package" made up of the following:
+A financial aid notification from DePauw is likely to be a "package" made up of the following:

-Part-time, on-campus employment is available to students who qualify for federal work-study.
+- on-campus employment - part-time, on-campus employment is available to students who qualify for Federal Work-Study

 IRS Data Retrieval

 The Department of Education encourages all applicants to utilize the IRS tax data retrieval tool when completing the 2019-20 Free Application for Federal Student Aid (FAFSA).
 This tool is available to most tax filers who have a processed tax return on file with the IRS.
 Students selected for federal verification are required to utilize the tool to import student and/or parent income information directly from the IRS.
 If a student and/or parent is not able or unwilling to use the IRS data retrieval process, a tax return transcript is required.